atfrank/RNA-NMR-Decoys/README.md

 - structures extracted from MD simulations (simulations were initiated from the first model in the corresponding NMR bundle)

 Contained in each folder are:
 - coordinates/ - coordinate files of decoys in PDB format (compressed with .gzip)
 - chemical_shifts.txt - NMR chemical shifts for each RNA
 - struct.txt - structural comparison info for decoys relative to the solve NMR structures

-Coordinate files can be decompressed using by executing ``
+Coordinate files can be decompressed using by executing:\n

+``
 ./decompress-coordinates.sh
 ``